tparchman/F25_BIOL792/week2_LinuxII/LinuxII_primer.md

 If you are running a newer Mac OS, you are probably running the zsh terminal application.
 If so, `.zshrc` is the name of the profile file.
 If you are running an older Mac OS, or just prefer bash as a terminal application, the profile information will be stored in `.bash_profile` or `.bashrc`.
 If you are using a recent install of Ubuntu Linux you should also be using a zsh terminal.
 To change protections on your use of several dangerous Linux commands (`rm`, `mc`, and `cp` even), we are going to customize all of your profile files to include alias commands that add some protections.
 This will ensure that you do no overwrite important files or directories, and that you dont accidentally vaporize large amounts of stored data.
 If you already have a profile with alias control behavior that you like, great.
 Either way, we are going to add the alias commands below, or are going to have you replace your current `.zshrc` file with examples I have provided on the github page.

+If you are not sure which shell you are running, the command below will tell you:

+    echo $SHELL

+For Mac Unix or PC Linux, you can change the default shell to `szh` as below:

+    chsh -s $(which zsh)

 The alias collection above has some useful features. `ll` and `ls`, when typed, will give you more complete, and/or more readable information. `rm`, `mv`, and `cp` have the `-i` option added, which is  HIGHLY recommended.
 This will change the behavior of `rm`, `mv`, or `cp` to always ask if you are sure you want to remove a file, or overwrite a file with the same name in terms of `cp` and `mv`.